Back to Top

 Loans

 The U.S. Department of Education administers and oversees several loan programs designed to offer low-interest funding to students and their parents who need to borrow money to cover the costs of education - including Federal Direct subsidized and unsubsidized loans, and Federal Direct PLUS loans.
 These federal loans have fixed interest rates, consumer protections, and flexible repayment options not available with any other loan program.
-Loans must be accepted through PAWS by the end of the semester in order to be dispersed.
+Loans must be accepted through PAWS by the end of the semester in order to be disbursed.

 Before You Borrow